acmbpdc/git-guide/docs/workshop.md

 **YAY!** *You just made your first contribution!* 🎉

 This was a simple example.
 But doing it yourself prepares you to contribute to any open source project on GitHub.
 You can [explore repositories on GitHub](https://github.com/trending) and contribute to any that interest you.
-We welcome contributions to any of our open source documentation projects: [Openlib.cs](https://github.com/acmbpdc/openlib.cs), [Truffle](https://github.com/acmbpdc/Truffle).
+We welcome contributions to any of ACM's open source documentation projects: [Openlib.cs](https://github.com/acmbpdc/openlib.cs), [Truffle](https://github.com/acmbpdc/Truffle).

 We have some helpful tips and workflows below for your reference.